Here are fun things to do at Dinosaur Valley State Park.

-A short drive west of Fort Worth in the small town of Glen Rose, TX, known as the dinosaur capital of Texas.
-There’s Dinosaur World, Fossil Rim Wildlife Center, and the Dinosaur Valley State Park.
+A short drive west of Fort Worth in the small town of Glen Rose, TX, the dinosaur capital of Texas.
+Dinosaur World, Fossil Rim Wildlife Center, and the Dinosaur Valley State Park.
 You could spend a full weekend in this area and still not see everything.
 It’s such a great place for the whole family to enjoy.

 The scenic Paluxy River runs through Dinosaur Valley State Park and is home to many dinosaur tracks owned by the ancient Acroscanthosaurus and the Sauroposeidon.
-We all know many visitors flock to the park to view the ancient dinosaur tracks and see if they can find the Sauropod tracks, but there are plenty more things to do there besides mapping out the tracks.
+We all know many visitors flock to the park to view the ancient dinosaur tracks and see if they can find the Sauropod tracks, but there are plenty more things to do besides mapping out the tracks.

 Related: Scratch-off Travel Maps